tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  This instructs the node to move a child of the given source directory, into a different directory and/or to a different name.
 The command is named ``relink`` because what it does is add a new link to the child from the new location, then remove the old link.
-Nothing is actually "moved" — the child is still reachable through any path from which it was formerly reachable, and the storage space occupied by its ciphertext is not affected.
+Nothing is actually "moved": the child is still reachable through any path from which it was formerly reachable, and the storage space occupied by its ciphertext is not affected.